Energy giants look to longer term at Kazakh field

 “We’ve developed only a small fraction of this gigantic field.
 This is a lifetime development,” said Alain Guenot, planning director for North Caspian Operating Co, or NCOC, the consortium that unites the seven investors.

-Up to 12 billion barrels of oil, enough to supply the world for four months, lie in wait beneath Kazakhstan’s portion of the Caspian Sea, to be extracted by the consortium that includes ExxonMobil (XOM.N), Shell (RDSa.L) and Eni (ENI.MI).
+Up to 12 billion barrels of oil, enough to supply the world for four months, lie in wait beneath Kazakhstan’s portion of the Caspian Sea, to be extracted by the consortium that includes ExxonMobil, Shell and Eni.

 ConocoPhillips, which is disposing of billions of dollars’ worth of overseas assets to reduce debt and increase its exploration and dividend budgets, wants to sell its 8.4 percent stake, Oil and Gas Minister Sauat Mynbayev has said.